Externalities in Chore Division: Introduction

 There are several reasons for including externalities into consideration in an allocation problem.
 Externalities are usually prices or extra advantages that aren't passed on to customers through pricing and may be paid for by someone outside of the transaction.
 A scenario like this exists often, primarily while allocating resources.
 When agents share resources, an agent may be able to use resources given to a friend or family member because the agent has the right to use the resource.
 There are several merit commodities that provide positive demand externalities.
 In the medical field, vaccinations have positive externalities since they reduce the danger of infection for others around them.
-In various settings for resource allocation, negative externalities may also occur.
-For instance, when allocating resources to opposing groups, allocating a crucial resource to another group could make it more difficult for one group to flourish.
-Another example of a negative externality is the fact that when scheduling advertising time slots, Coca-Cola hurts if Pepsi gets the better slots.
+An example of a negative externality is the fact that when scheduling advertising time slots, Coca-Cola hurts if Pepsi gets the better slots.

 Velez \cite{Velez2016FairnessAE} first addresses the study of externalities in fair division of indivisible goods and extends the notion of envy-freeness: \textit{swap envy-freeness} in which an agent cannot enhance by swapping its allocation with that of another agent.
 Branzei et al. \cite{Brnzei2013ExternalitiesIC} initiate the idea of externalities in fair division of heterogeneous divisible resources (or cakes) and extend the fairness notions: proportionality and swap stability.
 Swap stability requires that no agent can benefit by swapping the allocations between any pair of agents.
 Proportionality requires that each agent get the value of at least $1 \slash n$ in the comparison with her best possible allocation.